Applied AI Is Not a Web Service: Why AI Projects Fail After Deployment

 DeploymentServing, scaling, integration

-MonitoringDrift detection, alerting
+MonitoringDrift detection, alerting, segment analysis

 MaintenanceRetraining, updating, deprecating